ramarh1/philly-illegal-dumping-forecast/README.md

 **Limitations**:
 - Reporting changes, COVID shifts, category drift.

+**Key Insights**:
+- Illegal dumping 311 reports have spiked most often in July and August in recent years.
+-

 **How to run**:
 - elaborate on how to run each file type...make_dataset.py -> notebooks -> app